• Skip to main content

 Print Recipe Pin Recipe

 These chewy matcha white chocolate cookies are soft on the inside with a crispy outside.
-An easy recipe with no rest time required for the cookie dough.
+An easy recipe with no chill time required for the cookie dough.
 Use white chocolate chips, or go with a white chocolate bar for creamy pools of melted white chocolate.
-The grassy green matcha flavor balances perfectly with the sweetness of white chocolate.
+The earthy, grassy matcha flavor balances perfectly with the sweetness of white chocolate.

 Servings32 cookies